How to Create an Impressive Social Media Marketing Proposal [Free Template]

 Make it very clear who does what, and exactly what the client can expect to receive.
 If you are an agency, then having an account manager is a big factor in establishing a comfort zone for your client.
 You’ll have to make sure that your account manager is someone with reasonable experience and is more a ‘jack of all’ kinds who can sound like a best friend to a client while protecting your agency’s interests.

 If you are a freelancer, you’ll have to take up this job yourself.
 Sending regular email updates and having weekly calls can ease both you and your client into the schedule.

 While you don’t have to tell your clients the exact tools you plan to use, you can always speak about the benefits and features and what type of tools you plan to use.
-Several agencies use a task management tool like Asana which takes the conversation out of emails and keeps everyone on the same page.
+Several agencies use a task management tools like Asana, Trello or Basecamp, which takes the conversation out of emails and keeps everyone on the same page.
 You may sometimes have to teach your clients on how to use the tool too.

-In several cases where the nature of the product or service is technical, you’ll need to client’s help in picking the right words.
+In several cases, where the nature of the product or service is technical or niche, you’ll need to client’s help in picking the right words.
 In such cases, you’ll need regular briefs from them.
 You’ll also need updates on the company happenings, images, recruitment information etc. which can be shared socially.

 Add in one insight or idea that’ll make your client sit up and take notice.
 This is the real deal.
 We highly recommend you do not send your proposal without this.
 You’ll need some industry, category, brand or product insight / problem that will become a strategy driver for your brand.

 One thing that will truly make your proposal standout is the amount of customization you add in.
 For each of the points, use examples that the client can relate to clearly.
 This will showcase your depth of understanding their business, and in turn make you reliable in their eyes.

 Finally, outline the specifics of the work you are proposing to do for the client, including a timeline and budget: